ni/monodrive-documentation/docs/monodrive_clients.md

 ## About Clients

-Working with the monoDrive Simulator and Scenario editor can be done directly through TCP communications with any application that conforms to the monoDrive API.
+Working with the monoDrive Simulator and Scenario editor can be done directly through TCP/IP communications with any application that conforms to the monoDrive API.
 However, monoDrive provides several reference implementations of clients in C++, LabVIEW, and Python.